-The Regulation defines "Gasoline" products as:
+Section 4 of Schedule 2 of the Regulation defines "Gasoline" products as:

 The gasoline product category consists of gasoline sold for use in spark ignition engines and returned in an approved Underwriters Laboratories of Canada container.

 The Program, therefore, accepts waste gasoline only in approved ULC containers, subject to a maximum container size of 25 litres.